DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

     <strong>Challenge Rating</strong> 6<br>
     <strong>Proficiency Bonus</strong> +3
     <hr>
-    <p><strong><em>Vengeful Ward.</em></strong> A shroud of shadows surrounds Ludmilla, giving her resistance to damage dealt by melee attacks.
-Additionally, while the shroud is present, a creature that damages Ludmilla with a melee attack takes the same amount and type of damage dealt.
-If Ludmilla takes radiant damage or damage from holy water, the shroud vanishes until the start of her next turn.</p>
     <p><strong><em>Regeneration.</em></strong> Ludmilla regains 10 hit points at the start of her turn if she has at least 1 hit point and isn’t in sunlight or running water.
 If she takes radiant damage or damage from holy water, this trait doesn't function at the start of her next turn.</p>
     <p><strong><em>Spider Climb.</em></strong> Ludmilla can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.</p>
     <p><strong><em>Sunlight Hypersensitivity.</em></strong> While in sunlight, Ludmilla takes 20 radiant damage at the start of her turn, and she has disadvantage on attack rolls and ability checks.</p>
     <p><strong><em>Form of Mist.</em></strong> When Ludmilla is reduced to 0 hit points, her statistics are instantly replaced by the statistics of her second form.
 Her initiative count doesn't change.
 Excess damage doesn't carry over to her new form, but she retains any conditions she had in her previous form.</p>
     <h3>Actions</h3>
-    <p><strong><em>Grease.</em></strong> Ludmilla casts <em>grease</em> in a 20-foot-square area.</p>
+    <p><strong><em>Grease.</em></strong> Ludmilla casts <em>grease</em> (DC 15) in a 20-foot-square area.</p>
     <p><strong><em>Command.</em></strong> Ludmilla casts <em>command</em> (DC 15), targeting up to two creatures with the same command.
 If she is within 10 feet of all targets, she can speak a command of up to three words, rather than one.</p>
     <p><strong><em>Hypnotic Pattern (2/day).</em></strong> Ludmilla casts <em>hypnotic pattern</em> (DC 15).</p>
     <p><strong><em>Dimension Door (1/day).</em></strong> Ludmilla casts <em>dimension door.</em></p>
     <h3>Bonus Actions</h3>
+    <p><strong><em>Shroud of Shadows (1/day).</em></strong> Ludmilla summons a shroud of shadows around her, which lasts for 8 hours or until she dismisses it as a bonus action.
+While the shroud remains, she gains a flying speed of 50 feet (hover) and has resistance to damage dealt by melee attacks.
+If Ludmilla resists damage in this way, the attacker takes the same amount and type of damage dealt.<br>&nbsp;&nbsp;&nbsp;&nbsp; The first time Ludmilla takes radiant damage or damage from holy water while the shroud is present, the shroud weakens, reducing her flying speed to 25 feet and causing her to fall 20 feet.
+The second time Ludmilla takes radiant damage or damage from holy water while the shroud is present, the shroud immediately vanishes.</p>
-    <p><strong><em>Entangling Slime.</em></strong> If Ludmilla is currently concentrating on a <em>grease</em> spell, she casts <em>web</em> without using concentration, targeting the same 20-foot-square area as the <em>grease</em> spell.
+    <p><strong><em>Entangling Slime.</em></strong> If Ludmilla is currently concentrating on a <em>grease</em> spell, she casts <em>web</em> (DC 15) without using concentration, targeting the same 20-foot-square area as the <em>grease</em> spell.
 The webs vanish when she loses her concentration on <em>grease.</em></p>
     <h3>Reactions</h3>
     <p>Ludmilla can take up to three reactions per round, but only one per turn.
 If she would lose her reactions and isn't incapacitated, she loses one reaction instead.</p>
     <p><strong><em>Misty Step.</em></strong> In response to taking damage, Ludmilla casts <em>misty step.</em></p>
     <p><strong><em>Disrupt Spell (3/day).</em></strong> <em>3rd-Level Spell:</em> 60 feet, components S, instantaneous. <em>Effect:</em> Ludmilla attempts to disrupt a creature in the process of casting a spell.
 If the creature is casting a spell of 3rd level or lower, it must make a DC 15 saving throw using its spellcasting ability.
 On a failure, the creature's spell fails and has no effect.</p>
-    <p><strong><em>Mage's Reprisal.</em></strong> In response to being targeted by a spell attack or forced to make a saving throw against a spell cast by a creature she can see within 150 feet, Ludmilla imposes disadvantage on the attack roll or gains advantage on her saving throw against it.
-If the attack misses or if she succeeds on the saving throw, Ludmilla can immediately force the attacker to succeed on a DC 15 Constitution saving throw or take 7 (2d6) force damage on a failure.</p>
+    <p><strong><em>Mage's Reprisal.</em></strong> In response to being missed by a spell attack or succeeding on a saving throw against a spell, Ludmilla can immediately force the caster to succeed on a DC 15 Constitution saving throw or take 7 (2d6) force damage.</p>
     <p><strong><em>Contingency (1/day).</em></strong> If Ludmilla would drop to 0 hit points as a result of taking damage, a <em>contingency</em> spell activates, allowing her to gain the effects of <em>dimension door</em>.
 (Because Ludmilla doesn't cast the spell at the time of her reaction, it can't be countered.)</p>
 </div>